jnelsonjava/taskmaster/README.md

     - created event tracking App Start
     - added event tracking user button clicks
     - linked Pinpoint stream to Kinesis
+  - 11/09/20
+    - made image shares receivable to add task form
+    - shared images can now be saved with new task and viewed with task details

 ## Main Page